csukuangfj/optimized_transducer/README.md

 However, `warp-transducer` produces different gradients for CPU and CUDA when using the same input.
 See <https://github.com/HawkAaron/warp-transducer/issues/93>

-This projects produces consistent gradient on CPU and CUDA for the same input, just like what `torchaudio` is doing.
+This project produces consistent gradient on CPU and CUDA for the same input, just like what `torchaudio` is doing.
 (We borrow the gradient computation formula from `torchaudio`).

 `optimized_transducer` uses less memory than that of `warp-transducer` and is potentially